megh-khaire/Machine-Learning/README.md

 # Machine-Learning
-This repository contains a collection of Jupyter notebooks and machine learning datasets
+This repository contains a collection of Jupyter notebooks and datasets for machine learning